alephium/old-wiki/src/Frequently-Asked-Questions.md

 ### What is the Mining Reward?
 Mining reward is a combination of the BR and TF.
 TF are bound to the market.

 Let’s say Block Reward is BR and Transaction Fees are TF.
 The miner will get:

 `BR + min(BR, TF / 2)`

 The first half of the Transaction fee will be burnt.
 Then the transaction fee is capped by the block reward.
 See dynamic calculator on this web-page.

+You will find a more elaborate explanation of the Block Reward [in this article from the Official Alephium Medium](https://medium.com/@alephium/alephium-block-rewards-72d9fb9fde33)

 ### I have GPU model XYZ, what is my profit per day?
 A community member has made a spreadsheet with different GPUs [availble here](https://docs.google.com/spreadsheets/d/10eUjwGU-Kmw1XM1dDOKfdscOeShakSnjcBGzBT46rmc/)